jprofessionals/my-page/README.md

 The API can also be run using the maven wrapper locally `./mvnw -DskipTests -Dspring-boot.run.profiles=local clean spring-boot:run`

-The api will run on localhost:8080
+The api will run on localhost:8080 - See http://localhost:8080/api/swagger-ui/index.html for api doc

 ### Local MySQl